Lodging Type: Lodge

 Activities include visiting the many spectacular rock churches in the area.
 There are about 140 churches and archaeological sites in Tigrey, many of which are carved into the rocks and cliffs.
 The sites are dated to between the 7th and 14th centuries; some involve a gentle walk, and others require clambering up a rock face.

-To request availability / quotation, add Korkor Lodge, Tigrey, to your shortlist.
+To request availability / quotation, add Korkor Lodge, Tigrey, to your list.